 Canada's low-cost carrier WestJet to buy rival Sunwing Airlines

-WestJet said it would also buy travel booking website Sunwing Vacations, as part of the deal.
+WestJet said it would also buy travel booking website Sunwing Vacations, as part of the deal, which is expected to close in late 2022, pending regulatory approval.

+Canada's travel industry, including carriers such as Air Canada AC.TO, were hit hard during the pandemic with earlier restrictions like mandatory quarantine periods dealing a blow to demand.

+Traffic is expected to rebound as restrictions relax and travellers have the option to use either a rapid antigen test or a molecular PCR test to meet pre-entry requirements for vaccinated travellers.

 ((Aishwarya.Nair@thomsonreuters.com; +91-8067494421;))